sam-m-ward/Non-Gaussian-PDF-Modelling/README.md

 ## Methodology

 The methodology is simple and proceeds like so: any distribution has a CDF, which is a monotonically increasing function from 0 to 1.
 The shape of the CDF is characterised by quantiles, i.e. summing up the non-Gaussian pdf probability from x=-infty to x=infty.
-With these quantile coordinates in hand, you can flip the x and y axes, and you have the range u=0 to u=1 on the x-axis, and the ICDF on the y-axis, i.e. the inverse cumulative distribution function.
+With these quantile coordinates in hand, you can flip the x and y axes, so that the range u=0 to u=1 is on the x-axis, and the ICDF is on the y-axis (the inverse cumulative distribution function).

 The magic is then to take draws from a uniform distribution u\~U(0,1), and plug these u-values into the ICDF.
 The draws x=ICDF(u) where u\~U(0,1) are equivalent to draws from the original non-Gaussian pdf: x\~pdf(x).
 Therefore, one need only derive a parametric model for the (relatively smooth) monotically increasing ICDF function, and you now have access to a no-name distribution in your computer (just as you would a Gaussian, uniform, exponential etc.).